19 Great Inventions That Revolutionized History and Changed the World

 9. Vaccines – One of the Most Important Inventions for Medicine

-The history of vaccination actually dates back farther than you might think.
-The practice of variolation — smearing a small cut in the skin with cowpox to give immunity to smallpox was practiced in 17th century China.
+The history of vaccination actually dates back further than you might think.
+The practice of variolation — smearing a small cut in the skin with cowpox to give immunity to smallpox was practiced in 17th-century China.

 In the West, Edward Jenner is considered the founder of vaccinology, after noticing that "milkmaids" often suffered from cowpox but rarely from smallpox and hypothesized that the less dangerous cowpox virus could confer some immunity to smallpox.
 In 1796, he inoculated a 13 year-old-boy with cowpox, then exposed him to smallpox — demonstrating an early form of vaccination.